WeareJH/NottTuesday/README.md

-# Nott Tuesday
+# Nott Tuesday event assets

-Source code for http://notttuesday.com/ which we maintain on behalf of the Nott Tuesday community as part of our ongoing sponsorship.
+This repository holds the source code for http://www.notttuesday.com/ which is maintained internally by Jamie Huskisson ([@jhuskisson](https://twitter.com/jhuskisson)) and our design team on behalf of the Tech Startup community in Nottingham.

-Feel free to use the layout and styles for your own meetup, and let us know if you do so we can list you here.
+In addition to the website and all files related to it this repository contains all event assets:
+* branding source files
+* drink tokens source files
+* slides templates used during each event
+* keynote templates for presentations used by the event
+* tv display ad source files used to promote the event
+* twitter/meetup profile branding source files

+We've made all this open source for anyone to use however they see fit, providing it's not for profit.

+If you do use any of these files in any way we'd love to hear about it, just get in touch!